sofacoustics/SOFAtoolbox/API_MO/readme.txt

 * Report a bug: send a ticket at https://sf.net/p/sofacoustics/.
 * Last changes? check the file "history.txt".

+Tested with Matlab R2011b (and higher) and Octave 3.6.

 Contact the main developer: Piotr Majdak <piotr@majdak.com>.
 Many thanks go to Hagen Wierstorf <hagen.wierstorf@tu-berlin.de> for the Octave support.